DPKG

 What is DPKG?

-Debian files
+Debian Files

-Anatomy of a deb package
+Anatomy of a Deb Package

 <name>_<version>-<revision>_<architecture>.deb

-• <architecture> – the hardware architecture your program will be run on.
+• <architecture> — the target hardware architecture (e.g., amd64, arm64)

-For example, suppose you want to release your program called hello, version 1.0, built for 64-bit ARM processors.
-Your deb file name would look something like hello_1.0-1_arm64.deb.
+For example, a program called hello, version 1.0, built for 64-bit ARM processors, would be named: hello_1.0-1_arm64.deb.

-1. Create the package directory
+1. Create the Package Directory

 mkdir hello_1.0-1_arm64

-2. Create the structure
+2. Create the Directory Structure

 mkdir -p hello_1.0-1_arm64/usr/local/bin